Designer Jean Interviews

 DB: What are your denim predictions for next season?

-DB: Lastly, is there anything else you would like to add that hasn’t been asked?
+DB: Lastly is there anything else you would like to add that we haven’t asked you?